Brewed For The Freshest Possible Beer

 Fermentation in progress.
-Nearly 600 barrels of WET are safely nestled in a handful of fermentation tanks.
-Packaging will begin the morning of October 1.
-Some of you will be drinking it that afternoon.
+360 barrels of WET are safely nestled in a handful of fermentation tanks.
+Packaging will begin in the next week.

-We’re brewing at a rate of a new batch every three hours or so.
-Heaven is a brewery that smells like fresh hops.
+We’re brewing at a rate of a new batch roughly every three hours.
+The Mosaic hop aroma is everywhere, and it’s wonderful.

-The first batch of Citra fresh hops has been sent to the tanks as wort.
+The first batch of Mosaic fresh hops have been sent to the tanks as wort.
 Second batch in progress.
-Good morning.
+Good evening.

-Brewing has commenced immediately upon arrival of the hops.
-We’ll be working around the clock until all 6,000 lbs. are converted to wort.
+Brewing has commenced immediately upon the hops’ arrival.
+The brewers are taking shifts and working around the clock until all 3600 lbs. are converted to wort.

-Our shipment of 6000 lbs of fresh Citra hops just arrived.
-These hops were harvested less than 36 hours ago, and are fresh as can be.
+Our shipment of 3600 lbs of fresh Mosaic hops just arrived.
+These hops were harvested less than 36 hours ago, and are fresh to death.